-Associate Professor of Sociology and Faculty Research Associate of the Population Research Center, University of Texas at Austin
+Associate Professor of Sociology and Professorial Fellow of Nuffield College, University of Oxford

 Expertise & Civic Involvements

 "Juvenile Arrest and Collateral Educational Damage in the Transition to Adulthood" (with ).
-Sociology of Education 85 (forthcoming).
+Sociology of Education 86, no. 1 (2013): 36-62.
 Presents evidence that a criminal arrest record has a substantively large and robust impact on dropping out of high school among public school students even after accounting for all the leading predictors of dropout.
 Also reveals a significant gap in four-year college enrollment between arrested and otherwise similar youth without a criminal record.

 "The Paradox of Law Enforcement in Immigrant Communities: Does Tough Immigration Enforcement Undermine Public Safety?" (with ).
 The Annals of the American Academy of Political and Social Science 641 (2012): 79-89.
 Investigates the consequences of harsh immigration reforms on the willingness of residents to cooperate with the police and ultimately the ability of the police to detect and solve crimes.

 "A Natural Experiment on Residential Change and Recidivism: Lessons from Hurricane Katrina" American Sociological Review 74, no. 3 (2009): 484-505.
 Utilizes Hurricane Katrina as a natural experiment to examine the implications of residential change for the likelihood of desisting from criminal behavior.
-Findings reveal that offenders who moved away from home neighborhoods were much less likely to be reincarcerated in the future.
-Residential change can provide ex-offenders a fresh start, by severing ties to peers and social situations that contributed to their prior criminal behavior.
+Argues that offenders who moved away from home neighborhoods were much less likely to be reincarcerated in the future.
+Discusses how residential change can provide ex-offenders a fresh start, by severing ties to peers and social situations that contributed to their prior criminal behavior.

 - "We are Rolling Back Civil Rights When It Comes to Employment Decisions," Austin American-Statesman, April 8, 2014.